NuGet/NuGetDocs/site/Docs/Reference/Nuspec-Reference.markdown

     <tr>
         <td>title</td>
         <td>
-            The human-friendly title of the package displayed in the Add Library Package Dialog.
+            The human-friendly title of the package displayed in the Manage NuGet Packages dialog.
 If none is specified, the ID is used instead.
         </td>
     </tr>
     <tr>